finsberg/ldrb/README.md

 ![](docs/source/_static/figures/biv_fiber.png)

 # Installation
-In order to install the software you need to have installed [FEniCS](https://fenicsproject.org) verision 2016.x or 2017.x.
+In order to install the software you need to have installed [FEniCS](https://fenicsproject.org) version 2016.x or 2017.x.
 Next you can install the dependencies
 ```
 pip install -r requirements.txt
 ```
-and finally you can instll the `ldrb` package using either
+and finally you can install the `ldrb` package using either

 ```shell
 pip install .